 The firm continued to open new offices in North America, Europe and Japan.
 It became apparent that organizing ourselves into industry and functional practices at a global level would enable us to deploy our specialist expertise in the most effective way for clients.
-In addition to a long-standing Consumer Practice, we created a High Technology Practice, now known as the Technology, Media & Telecommunications Practice, and the first fully integrated Life Sciences Practice.
+In addition to a long-standing Consumer Practice, we created a High Technology Practice, now known as the Technology, Media & Telecommunications Practice, and the first fully integrated Healthcare Practice.
 In 1983, we were the first executive search firm to establish a dedicated Boards Practice.

 We launched a new flagship publication, Point of View, and developed a program of thought leadership.
 In 1987, we published the first Spencer Stuart Board Index in the U.S. Today, we publish more than 20 Board Indexes annually, analyzing board governance and composition in public companies around the world, as well as numerous studies and reports on different aspects of leadership and talent management.

 A period of economic growth was characterized by increasing globalization, rapid technological advancement, the rise of the World Wide Web and financial deregulation.
 In 1995, we established our global Financial Services Practice and in 1998 we launched Global Intelligence, later renamed Spencer Stuart Executive Assessment Services.
 This unique assessment service offering helps clients accurately assess senior executive teams when critical leadership decisions need to be made, for example, for succession planning, CEO transition and team-building, and during mergers and acquisitions.